CTL Instructor Handbook

 F = Failure; insufficient understanding of the subject matter, unacceptable performance in demonstrating achievement of course objectives.

 Plus/minus grades may be used.
-A list of administrative grades is included under “Final Grading Instructions” in Orion.
+A list of administrative grades is included under “Final Grading Instructions” in Box.
 See also the Undergraduate Grading Scale and Graduate Grades and Grade Point Average pages.

 Storage and Dissemination of Grades